How Much Does MRI Tech School Cost?

 The Hidden Cost Most People Ignore: Time

 If you reduce work hours during training, that’s real money you’re not earning.
+Time is the biggest cost that never shows up on a tuition statement.

 Calculating Your Time Cost